mugabi0978/openalpr-mingw/README.md

 9- Go to this repo's CMake generated foder and open command prompt here, thereafter type mingw32-make and hit enter.
 Then wait until compilation is complete.
 No longer you have finished OpenALPR with MinGW. (was builded alpr.exe)

-10- Just in case copy opencv dlls and tesseract dlls to your builded alpr.exe's folder for any run-time error.
-(Reminding: dll files in the bin folders)
+10- Just copy alpr.exe to test_it_here folder and run above command: alpr.exe --config alpr.conf test-image.jpg

 openalpr
 ========